dartmouth-dltg/aspace_content_warnings/README.md

 ## Configuration

-This plugin accepts three configuration options.
+This plugin accepts four configuration options.
 One controls the visibility of Content Warnings as facets in the staff application and the visibility of Content Warnings as facets in the PUI.
 Set either `staff_faceting` or `public_faceting` to `true` to enable Content Warnings facets in that area.
+Another option `general_only` can be set to true to disable specific warning tags in the PUI and display only the general warning in the PUI.

 ```
 AppConfig[:aspace_content_warnings] = {
   'staff_faceting' => true,
+  'public_faceting' => true,
-  'public_faceting' => true
+  'general_only' => true
 }
 ```

-The second configuration option specifies a link to an external site that explains the use of the content warnings if your institution provides that information.
+The third configuration option specifies a link to an external site that explains the use of the content warnings if your institution provides that information.
 Set

 ```